-Speed means more and better targeted operative updates, which means that communication can no longer be run from one person to many, but instead must be dispersed simultaneously among numerous people.
-It's not a bad idea to empower and enable local, part-time editors who can share day to day updates and deal with questions and feedback.
+Speed allows for more and better targeted operative updates, which means that communication can no longer cascade from one person to many, but instead must be dispersed simultaneously.
+It's not a bad idea to empower and enable local, part-time editors who can share day-to-day updates and deal with questions and feedback.

 Young businesses—especially startups—place more and more value on company policies and culture.
 Why?
 Because their workforce demands it.

-Consequently, in 2017, the bond between IC and these core values will be growing stronger.
-It’s therefore not only important to include core values in your internal communication strategy, but to highlight the ways in which to best execute them.
+Consequently, the bond between IC and these core values has been growing stronger.
+It’s therefore not only important to include core values in your internal communication strategy, but to highlight the ways in which your organization can best execute them.

 How?
 By practicing what you preach, integrating your culture into your own behavior, and leading by example.
 Your culture should be more than just a few words on the wall, it should lay out actionable guidelines and promote a genuine feeling of family.
-Implementing such a culture starts with a hiring process in which "team fit" should be just as important as actual qualifications.
-The process also includes clearly communicating the values of your company, and it goes as far as changing the physical office environment so that it aligns with the company's views and enables the best employee experience.
+Implementing such a culture starts with a hiring process in which "team fit" should be just as important as practical qualifications.
+The process also includes clearly communicating the values of your company, and it goes as far as creating a physical office environment that aligns with a company's views and enables the best employee experience.

-In addition, team events, trainings, and employee benefits will help to spread your ideas but will also determine what your employees think and how well they react to the culture.
+In addition, team events, trainings, and employee benefits will help to spread your ideas but will also determine how your employees think about and react to the culture.

-According to a study by PWC, employees of all generations value flexibility in their jobs.
+According to a study by PricewaterhouseCoopers, employees of all generations value flexibility in their jobs.
 This includes scheduling and office setups, but also the location where they work.
-Already, one out of three Americans are freelancers.
+This may account for why one out of three Americans are freelancers.

-This development has lead to what's being called the "Gig-Economy."
-Half of the American workforce will be doing gigs, and gigs alone, in 2017.
+This development has lead to what's being called the "gig economy."
+As much as 34 percent of the American workforce are presently entered in non-traditional work arrangements.